JustOn Bank Payments integrates your Salesforce org with your bank in order to exchange payment information.

 The following concepts are important for understanding the functionality:

-- In JustOn Bank Payments, a configuration "bracket" around bank accounts, holds the credentials and parameters for accessing one or more bank accounts (as agreed with your bank)
+- Bank access: Configuration "bracket" around bank accounts, holds the credentials and parameters for accessing one or more bank accounts (as agreed with your bank)

-- String published by your bank to be used by your JustOn Bank Payments instance to decode and encode the encrypted communication, must be validated by as part of the subscriber confirmation before using the bank access
+- Public bank key: String published by your bank to be used by your JustOn Bank Payments instance to decode and encode the encrypted communication, must be validated by as part of the subscriber confirmation before using the bank access

-- String published by your JustOn Bank Payments instance to be used by your bank to decode and encode the encrypted communication, must be validated by the bank as part of the subscriber initialization
+- Public subscriber key: String published by your JustOn Bank Payments instance to be used by your bank to decode and encode the encrypted communication, must be validated by the bank as part of the subscriber initialization